sdslabs/Rootex/THIRDPARTY.md

 ### Remarks

 Compiled and linked as is.
 Build step modified.
 Source weeded and restructured.
 Assimp authors are credited in `rootex/vendor/Assimp/CREDITS`.
+The "problematic JSON" license as mentioned in the rapidjson license does not apply because that source code is not used.

 ## Bullet Physics 3